 All applications will incur a fee for the time spent assessing the application regardless of whether they are accepted or not.

-The application is assessed against the Building Act and associated regulations to determine if there are reasonable grounds to believe that the proposed building work will meet the requirements of building code.
+The application is assessed against the Building Act and associated regulations to determine if there are reasonable grounds to believe that the proposed building work will meet the requirements of the building code.

 This timeframe is reduced to 10 working days if the building that you are proposing has a MultiProof approval(external link) or the building consists of a single modular component designed and manufactured under the BuiltReady(external link) scheme.

 During the processing of your application, the statutory clock stops if we have to send you a request for information (RFI).
 Please respond quickly with all the information requested.